 Journals that pose as gold open access but have little to no review or editing process and publish at the author’s expense are known as predatory.
 While the term “predatory” may be most accurately applied to journals intentionally scamming authors and funders out of APC payments, this only represents a small portion of the group being labelled as “predatory journals.”
 A far more prevalent issue is publishers whose editorial and review standards are not as strenuous as their legitimate counterparts, resulting in poor quality and often inaccurate research being published.
 These journals can often be difficult to identify as by its nature the peer review and editorial process is not readily transparent to authors.

-The Directory of Open Access Journals indexes quality open access journals and includes information on articles processing charges and editorial policies.
+Directory of Open Access Journals (free OA tool) - Indexes quality open access journals and includes information on articles processing charges and editorial policies.
 It does take some time for review and indexing process to be complete, thus new journals may not appear in these services until a year or more after launch.
 You should use your best discretion when interacting with new publications.

 Factors to review when assessing the quality of a journal include:

 Aim & ScopeIs the research area specific to one discipline, or does it cover many potentially non-related disciplines?
 Predatory journals may try to be overly broad in their aim to attract more authors.